fussykyloren/coursera_capstone/docs/report.md

 Washington D.C. -> Baltimore, MD
 0.025939566052970472
 ```
-The above analysis shows that there is a difference in mean distance between Baltimore and the other cities of a mininum of two tenths of a mile, further confirming that Baltimore is 5th on the list.
+The above analysis shows that there is a difference in mean distance between Baltimore and the other cities of a minimum of two tenths of a mile, further confirming that Baltimore is 5th on the list.
 Another observation is that New York, Boston and Washington D.C. have a very small difference in the mean distance.
 The previous maps show that the aforementioned cities have outlier cities, most likely skewing the data.
-To better determine the next best city to go to for the fried chicken adventure, the first, two and five largest distances are excluded from the data and a new mean is calculated.
+To better determine the next best city to go to for the fried chicken adventure, the first, two, five and ten largest distances are excluded from the data and a new mean is calculated.
 This analysis is conducted below.
 ```
 print("Excluding INSERT_NUMBER Largest:")
 for i in range(0,4):